Childhood: Short & Long-Term Psychological Effects of Being Yelled At

 Remind yourself that kids are still learning about life.
 They’re bound to test the waters and make mistakes.

-If you’re still struggling to keep your anger under control around children and you’re open to working with a therapist, the staff at BetterHelp is standing by to match you with a therapist that can help you meet your goals.
+If you’re still struggling to keep your anger under control around children and you’re open to working with a therapist, the staff at BetterHelp can match you with a therapist that can help you meet your goals.
 It’s never too late to prevent the psychological effects of yelling at a child.

 Online therapy has some great benefits too.
-If you’re a parent, you’re likely fairly busy.
+If you’re a parent, you’re likely busy.
 Online therapy is more flexible than having to go into an office and takes any potential travel out of the picture.
-Instead, you can have therapy in the comfort of your own home as long as you have a secure internet connection.
+Instead, you can have therapy in the comfort of your own home as long as you have an internet connection.
 Online therapy is also typically less expensive than traditional therapy.

 If you’d like even more information, here are some reviews by recent BetterHelp users of their counselors: